All Episodes

 john miano

-It's interesting you talk about the statistics issue because we have the same problem in H-1B in that the government refuses to collect the statistics that would tell us what's going on because they know the data is so bad that they don't want it to get out, so they just don't collect it.
+Okay, let me get started with H one B. It's interesting you talked about the statistics issue because we have the same problem in H one B, in that the government refuses to collect the statistics that would tell us what's going on because they know the data is so bad that they don't want it to get out.

-You do a FOIA request to DHS about the nature of H-1B, and you get a response that says, oh, we don't have that.
+You do a foil request to DHS about getting the nature of H one B and you get.

 We don't have that data.

-But for the people who aren't familiar, the H-1B visa program is something Congress designed to replace Americans with cheap foreign workers.
+But for the people who aren't familiar, the H1B visa program is something Congress designed to replace Americans with cheap foreign workers.

-You've got to get that in mind.
+You got to get that in mind.

 Congress designed this program to replace Americans with cheap foreign workers.

-They made it explicitly legal to replace Americans, and then they created a wage system to allow employers to pay extremely low wages.
+And then they created a wage system to allow employers to pay extremely low wages.

 And the lobbyists use the gaslighting that this is for highly skilled workers where their shortage is.